greg-raven/Impeachment-Chronicles/_posts/2017-06-02-trumps-election-a-hoax.md

 ---
-title: 'Trump's election may have been a hoax'
+title: "Trump's election may have been a hoax"
 layout: post
 author:
 - Hakeem Jeffries